scipp/scipp/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Describe this issue template's purpose here.
+about: Ask a question about scipp
 title: ''
 labels: question
 assignees: ''